 Compromised Structural Integrity

-This is the most critical part of a fire damage inspection.
-A fire can severely weaken a home’s structural components, compromising its safety and stability.
+This is the most essential section of a fire damage evaluation.
+A fire can greatly undermine a home’s structural elements, jeopardizing its safety and stability.

 Here’s what inspectors assess: